bartr/coquery/README.md

 This is a developer tool, not an end user app ...

-Simple WinForms app for running CosmosDB queries (I haven't done much client side work in a decade - WinForms is what I know - don't h8)
+Simple WinForms app for running CosmosDB queries (I haven't done much client side work in a decade - WinForms is what I sort of remember - don't h8)

 Load in Visual Studio, press F5, enter the connection info and query away.
 It doesn't handle paging or continuation or updates, just simple queries.